bahrus/nomodule/README.md

 ## Syntax

 nomodule.js provides a mechanism where the exported symbols can be accessed.
-Script tags must have attribute nomodule, and type="module ish":
+Script tags must have attribute nomodule=ish:

 ```html
 <script nomodule=ish id=myScriptTag>